boostercloud/booster/docs/README.md

 There are two things to do when creating a read model:

-1. Define who is authorized to query it
+1. Define who is authorized to query or subscribe it
-1. and filter out the entity fields that are not needed in the read model
+1. and filter out unneeded fields from the entity

-Read models and commands constitute the public API of a Booster application.
-With the `CreatePost` command, we authorized `all` to execute it.
-This time we will be doing the same for the read model.
-Furthermore, We will exclude the `content` field from the `Post` entity so it won't be visible when querying this read-model.
-To do so, edit the class to look like this:
+Read models and commands compound the public API of a Booster application.
+With the `CreatePost` command we authorized `all` to execute it, and this time we'll do the same for the `PostReadModel`.

+Just for learning, We also will exclude the `content` field from the `Post` entity so it won't be visible.

+To authorize anyone to query this read model, and filter out the content, edit the file to look like this:

 ```typescript